 MSU President's Column for Traill County Tribune

-Performing Arts Hall of Fame inductees for 2017 have been named
+Performing Arts Hall of Fame inductees for 2018 named

 The Mayville State University Alumni Association Board and Mayville State administration approved the establishment of the Performing Arts Hall of Fame at Mayville State University in 2013.
 The purpose of the PAHOF is to honor and preserve the memory of those who performed in band, choir, speech, or theater, and the representative faculty, and others who have contributed in a very outstanding and positive way to the promotion of performing arts programs.